TrueSparrowSystems/openapi-test-suite/README.md

 }
 ```
 ## Future Scope
-- Routes that perform cookie validations are not supported currently.
-- Parameter value constraints are not supported.
-- Parameter combination for optional and mandatory fields and their validation.
 - Security related tests for example SQL injection attempts.
 - Error schema in component section and it's use.